auino/slack-sharedlinks-manager/README.md

-# slack-sharedlinks-manager
+# slack-sharedmessages-manager

-`slack-sharedlinks-manager` is a tool to manage links shared on [Slack](https://slack.com).
+`slack-sharedmessages-manager` is a tool to manage messages shared on [Slack](https://slack.com).

-This program allows you to extrapolate shared links from selected Slack channels and manage them.
+This program allows you to extrapolate shared messages from selected Slack channels and manage them.
 A simple manager is provided, storing retrieved links to file.
-Other managers may be implemented, i.e., to export shared links on social networks or social bookmarking services.
+Other managers may be implemented, i.e., to export shared links or pictures on social networks or social bookmarking services.

 This project is a fork of [auino/slack-downloader](https://github.com/auino/slack-downloader), used for a different purpose.